dx-hub-ui/merch-monitor/README.md

 Administrators also bypass all plan usage limits.
 Admin requests skip keyword quotas, saved list caps, historical lookback restrictions, and other plan-based feature toggles so internal teams can diagnose issues without upgrading their subscription metadata first.

+Crawler discovery throttles now respect the same exemption: when an administrator updates `/admin/crawler`, the stored settings no longer enforce the 5,000-item, 10-page, or recrawl delay ceilings.
+Admin edits still honour the documented minimums and the environment override banner highlights any runtime clamps, but the Playwright worker now runs with the exact budgets configured in the UI.

 ## Visual design

 The application adopts a violet-forward palette inspired by the shared concept art: a deep indigo to electric purple gradient envelopes each page, while surface elements float on soft, blurred glass panels.
 Interactive accents use the updated `brand` Tailwind color tokens (`brand.light`, `brand`, `brand.dark`, `brand.deeper`) so buttons, focus states, and charts inherit the new scheme automatically in both light and dark themes.